fnery/mtools/README.md

   - `vec2str.m`: converts a 1D-vector to a string <br />
   - `yyyymmdddiff.m`: difference (days) between two dates of format 'yyyymmdd' <br />
   - `yyyymmddfind.m`: finds and extracts date substrings of format 'yyyymmdd' <br />
+- **[nii]**
+  - `niicrop.m`: crops .nii file using fslroi according to .crop file <br />
+  - `readcrop.m`: parses .crop files with coordinates for cropping ROIs <br />

 External code
 -------------

 Some of the functions in the above list use code written by others, which I typically get from [MATLAB's File Exchange](mathworks.com/matlabcentral/fileexchange/) or other GitHub repositories.
-For simplicity, copies of such code are incorporated in this repository (`ext` folder), each function in its specific subdirectory.
+For simplicity, where possible copies of such code are incorporated in this repository (`ext` folder), each function in its specific subdirectory.
 Attribution and licenses are included therewith whenever possible.
 A summary of the external code included in this repository is as follows:

 ### External code index
 - `[jsonlab]`: a toolbox to encode/decode JSON files